zoltanctoth/ceu-cloud-class/aws.md

 ***

 ### Step 6.
 Configuring a Security Group
-**(Dont do this here, create a Security Group separately and attach that to this EC2 Instance as explained above.)**
+**(Don't do this here, create a Security Group separately and attach that to this EC2 Instance as explained above.)**
 - A `Security Group` controls how services and users can access your instance once it is running
 - When you launch a new instance you can choose to configure a new Security Group and use it or select one that you created previously
 - You can also select a `default` security group